Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects potentially affecting this region.
-Notable ones are Stockland Balgowlah Shopping Centre Expansion & Residential, Totem Road Precinct - Balgowlah Heights, The Strand - Balgowlah, and Balgowlah RSL Club Renovations (Stage 1 of Master Plan).
+AreaSearch identified five projects likely affecting the region.
+Key initiatives include Stockland Balgowlah Shopping Centre Expansion & Residential, Totem Road Precinct - Balgowlah Heights, The Strand - Balgowlah, and Balgowlah RSL Club Renovations (Stage 1 of Master Plan).
+Below are details of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.